Holland, Michigan

+Holland was founded by Dutch Americans and is in an area that has a large percentage of citizens of Dutch American heritage.
+It is home to Hope College and Western Theological Seminary, institutions of the Reformed Church in America.
+Holland's economy includes manufacturing, agriculture, tourism, and higher education.
+It is home to a number of prominent companies, including Herman Miller, Haworth, and Adient.
+The city also attracts thousands of visitors each year for its annual Tulip Time Festival, which celebrates the area's Dutch heritage and tulip fields.

+The city spans the Ottawa/Allegan county line, with 9.08 sqmi in Ottawa and the remaining 8.13 sqmi in Allegan.
+Holland is the largest city in both Ottawa and Allegan counties.
+The Ottawa County portion is part of the Grand Rapids metropolitan area, while the Allegan County portion anchors the Holland micropolitan statistical area, which is coextensive with Allegan County.
+The city is part of the larger Grand Rapids–Wyoming combined statistical area.

 History

 Ottawa County was originally populated by Ottawa Indians.
 In 1846, Reverend George Smith established the Old Wing Mission as an outreach to the native population.
 The Ottawa living here were primarily practicing Catholics, but Smith tried converting them to Protestantism.
 While generally unsuccessful in converting the Native population, the two groups worked together relatively closely for a short time.
 This attempt to work and live together was not valued by the next group who arrived.

 Holland was settled in 1847 by Dutch Calvinist separatists, under the leadership of Dr. Albertus van Raalte.
-Dire economic conditions in the Netherlands compelled them to emigrate, while their desire for religious freedom led them to unite and settle together as a group.
+Dire economic conditions in the Netherlands compelled them to emigrate.

-Van Raalte and his colony settled on land in the midst of the Ottawa (Odawa) people's Old Wing Mission Colony near the Black River where it streamed to Black Lake (now Lake Macatawa) which, in turn, led to Lake Michigan.
+Van Raalte and his colony settled on land in the midst of the Ottawa (Odawa) people's Old Wing Mission Colony near the Macatawa River (also known as the Black River) where it streams into Lake Macatawa (Called Black Lake prior to June 4, 1935) which, in turn, leads to Lake Michigan via a channel.
 The Dutch settlers and the Ottawa people never got along.
 Dutch settlers began stealing sugar and venison from the Ottawa.
 The Dutch were unwilling to accept the Ottawa people's mix of Catholic and Native culture.
 Soon, Dutch leaders tried to force the natives into wooded land in Allegan County.
 Eventually, the natives moved north to preserve their way of life and culture.
 Chief Peter Waukazoo and Reverend George Smith decided to move the community and the Ottawa Mission from Holland up to Northport (on the Leelanau Peninsula), voyaging on boats and canoes.